himabk1993/link-aggregator/README.md

   Product B: 1090kr initial, 109kr recurring
 Current date: 2021-02-16
 ```

+Bonus:
+3. Write a function that takes an user and a product as input, and returns if the user is currently able to access that product (as a boolean).

 ## Submission
 Send your zipped files to `solen@betao.se` and `emma.edlund@betao.se`.